IBM services business unveils new post-split name: Kyndryl

-IBM has settled on a new name for its $19 billion managed infrastructure services business once it’s spun out from Big Blue later this year: Kyndryl.
+IBM has settled on a new name for its US$19 billion managed infrastructure services business once it’s spun out from Big Blue later this year: Kyndryl.

 The technology giant revealed Monday that Kyndryl will be based in New York City and adopt a logo with the company’s name written in red and entirely in lowercase.
 The spinout of the 4,600-client Kyndryl business is expected to occur by the end of 2021, more than a year after the separation plan was first unveiled.